Cissus discolor [KISS-us, DIS-kol-or], comes from the island of Java, where it’s found growing in the warm tropical rain forests.

 Thanks to its large, striking leaves and climbing growth, Cissus discolor has become a popular houseplant.

-It grows well in containers, in a hanging basket or along trellises.
+The cissus plant grows well in containers, in a hanging basket or the vine climbs along trellises.

 Due to the interesting pattern on the wide, long leaves, people commonly call the plant the rex begonia vine.